kutyel/react-css-props/README.md

 The first argument are the `props` of your component, likely to have been delegated to only your plausible CSS classes with the **spread operator (`...props`)**.
 The second argument is also **optional** and consists on a default CSS class, if you have any.
 This method will **always return an arraw** of matching CSS classes between your *theme* and your *props*.
-This plays along very well with [**classnames**](https://github.com/JedWatson/classnames) to custimize your components, as shown in the examples.
+This plays along very well with [**classnames**](https://github.com/JedWatson/classnames) to customize your components, as shown in the examples.

 ## License